-7) What’s the most challenging part about being a nature/landscape photographer?
+7) What’s the most challenging part of being a nature/landscape photographer?

 The most challenging part is actually to be able to go to amazing locations over and over again.
 I can’t travel 24/7 although I wish I could, so I have to maximise shots during every single expedition and trip.

 8) What is the favorite photo you took and why?